Binge Branding - Do you do this?

 There are always opportunities to improve and it makes it easier to recognize them when you track your baseline where you are now and where you plan to go.
 The process of design should focus first on the experience, and the visual solution might be the solution to help people connect and interpret your story.

 Here is where the binge branding begins.
 You may have created a business and then you think, but then what?
 Then your mind says, "I need to get out there and find clients and customers."
 You would be right, but there is more.
-Playing around with graphic design and created a few visual elements was so much fun and felt like play and freedom.
+Playing around with the graphic design and created a few visual elements was so much fun and felt like play and freedom.

 I agree and completely understand that feeling of creative freedom.
-Right brain activity is fun, and we gravitate toward fun and creative because it opens a world of childlike play to us.
+Right brain activity is fun, and we gravitate toward fun and creativity because it opens a world of childlike play to us.
 But it also connects us to our business.
 Perhaps you have moved on to creating your website, and then you set up a few social accounts.

 After all of that, there still seems to be something missing, and you know it deep down inside.